 When it’s all done, that focus and energy has nowhere to go.

-While it is important to stay active and not turn into a complete slug, this may or may not involve running.
+While it is important to stay active and not turn into a complete slug after your marathon, this may or may not involve running.

-The first two or so weeks post marathon should be a time for recovery, so if you keep running, keep it chill.
+The first two or so weeks post marathon should be a time for recovery.
+If you keep running, keep it chill.
 No crazy track workouts or tough speed work.
 Keep it to comfortably paced runs.

-Personally, I’m not great about running regularly if I’m not training for something, so I’ll often register for a shorter run (usually a 10k of half-marathon) that I will run just for fun a month or two after the marathon.
+Personally, I’m not great about running regularly if I’m not training for something, so I’ll often register for a shorter run (usually a 10k or half-marathon) that I’ll run just for fun a month or two after the marathon.
 That way I have some incentive to keep moving, but it won’t kill my body or require as much of a time commitment.